mildred/caribou/README.md

 Caribou is implemented as a register-based virtual machine.

+## Components

+There are several components which make up this distribution.
+At the time of this writing, there are two worth mentioning:

+* The `vm` directory contains the C++ source code to the virtual machine.
+It will also house the JIT when it is written.
+* The `as` directory contains the Ruby source code to the assembler.
+This takes an input source file with a syntax similar to Io, and outputs bytecode.

 ## License

 My express wish is that you use the code as you see fit.
 Keep my copyright notice on any files I have written, and that you grant others the same rights I've granted you when you distribute it.